jethrojones/website/_notes/50 questions to ask to solve problems.md

 layout: note
 ---

+We used these questions in [[BIM January 25 - Breakout Problem Solving]].
 {% if page.image %} <img src="{{ page.image }}" alt=""> {% endif %}

 1. **What outcome are you hoping to achieve?**